-Men’s sex drive and sexual performance begins inside the cerebral cortex and limbic system.
-When men suffer from low testosterone, there is clear disconnect between the pituitary gland, testicles and these two areas.
+Men’s sex drive and sexual performance begin inside the cerebral cortex and limbic system.
+When men suffer from low testosterone, there is a clear disconnect between the pituitary gland, testicles, and these two areas.
 The endocrine axis is out of whack.

 As many men know, these areas of the brain are so powerful that men can orgasm from thinking about or dreaming about sex aka wet dreams.
 The cerebral cortex is responsible for planning and thinking making up the outer layer of the brain.
 When aroused, signals starting in the cerebral cortex trigger various parts of the brain and nerves that speed up heart and redirects blood flow to the party in your pants causing an erectile.